tthorntone/AdNauseam-Wiki/Blocking-mode:-very-easy-mode.md

 - Web pages will load faster than if using no blocker at all.

 Disadvantages:
-- Privacy exposure reduction is only incidental to blocking ads.
+- Privacy exposure reduction is only incidental.

 ##### How to enable this mode